 Metaphor and Imagery: Nature as a Manifestation of Spirit

-Frye masterfully uses extended metaphor and vivid imagery to illustrate this continued existence.
-The speaker does not simply say they live on; they show us how, by equating their spirit with elements of the natural world.
-The poem unfolds as a series of metaphorical identifications:
+Frye masterfully employs extended metaphor and vivid imagery to illustrate this concept of continued existence.
+The speaker does not merely state their survival; they demonstrate it by equating their spirit with various elements of the natural world.
+The poem unfolds as a series of powerful metaphorical identifications:

 “I am a thousand winds that blow.